ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 This allows the populations susceptibility to the more serious branches of the infection to be adjusted based on age.

 2. The optional inputs to hardwire the isolation compliance using _fixedIsolationCompliance_ and the reporting compliance using _fixedReportingCompliance_.
-These fields can be omitted, and the values will be populated randomly.
+These fields can be omitted, and the values will be populated randomly from a uniform distribution.

 <img src="populationOverrides.png" alt="Population Overrides Example" width="400">